First Essex: Braintree (BE)

-The former depot, on Springwood Drive, opened in April 2005.
-It replaced the long-standing premises on Fairfield Road, in Braintree town centre, which was redeveloped for retail/residential use.

-Springwood Drive was originally an outstation of Chelmsford, consisting of a secure yard and portakabin.
-There were vehicle washing facilities and fuelling, but heavy maintenance was done at Chelmsford.
-The portakabin had previously been at the Maldon outstation (closed 2004).
+Braintree depot was first located at the long-standing premises on Fairfield Road, in the town centre, which had first been used by Hicks Brothers, a bus operator that Eastern National acquired in 1949.
+It became an outstation of Chelmsford, consisting of a secure yard and portakabin; a house adjacent to the old depot site is extant.
+There were vehicle washing and fuelling facilities, but heavy maintenance was done at Chelmsford.
+The portacabin had previously been at the Maldon outstation that was closed in 2004.
+The site was redeveloped for retail/residential use upon its closure in 2005.